GSA/digitalgov.gov/content/posts/2012-12-18-analytics-apis-and-open-content-resources.md

 ---
+url: /2012/12/18/analytics-apis-and-open-content-resources/
 date: 2012-12-18 12:34:25 -0400
-title: 'Analytics, APIs and Open Content Resources'
+title: Analytics, APIs and Open Content Resources
 summary: 'Agencies have been working away at building better digital services and here, at the&nbsp;Digital Services Innovation Center, we&amp;#8217;ve been building resources to help.
 We have been focusing on three areas, 1.&nbsp;The Digital Analytics Program.&nbsp;We&nbsp;announced&nbsp;this program in early October to help agencies better&nbsp;measure performance and customer satisfaction to'
-authors: [gwynne-kostin]
+authors:
+  - gwynne-kostin
 categories:
   - API
   - Code